Love Poem: He Calls Me California

 my name, but he was quick to remind me that he certainly knew who

-years.
-In his mind and mine, it was a golden moment; one I will
+In his mind and mine, it was a golden moment; one I have treasured

-never forget.
+and never forgot.
 I feel tears as I write this.
 Again, of late, Henry who

 turns 81 this month, has been heavily on my mind, and I have had